geeknite/geeknite.github.io/_posts/2013-01-21-training-videos-how-to-use-tacx-real-videos-with-minoura.md

 - bike
 - tacx
 - videos
-last_modified_at: '2023-07-06T00:00:00+02:00'
+last_modified_at: '2023-07-24T00:00:00+02:00'
-description: "Training Videos: How to Use Tacx Real Videos with Minoura Trainers - A guide explaining how to effectively use Tacx Real Videos with Minoura trainers."
+description: "Training Videos: How to Use Tacx Real Videos with Minoura Trainers - A guide explaining how to effectively use Tacx Real Videos with Minoura trainers"

 ---